We understand your desire to protect your legal and financial future.

 A document that allows others to speak to your medical professionals while you are still competent

-A document which takes effect the moment you sign it.
+A document that takes effect the moment you sign it.
 Trusts are designed so that your assets avoid the costs and delays of probate after death.

 A-B TRUST (CREDIT SHELTER TRUST)